mailchimp/Firebase/README.md

   - Required Fields:
     1. `memberEvents` - The Firestore document fields(s) to retrieve data from and classify as member events in Mailchimp.
 Acceptable data types include:
         - `Array<String>` - The extension will lookup the values (mailchimp event names) in the provided fields and post those events to Mailchimp on the subscriber's activity feed.
-This additionally accepts nested object paths. e.g. ["events", "meta.events"]
+The format can be any valid [JMES Path query](https://jmespath.org/). e.g. ["events", "meta.events"]

         - `Array<Object>` - An extended object configuration is supported with the following fields:
             - `documentPath` - (required) The path to the field in the document containing events.
-This additionally accepts nested object paths. e.g. "events", "meta.events".
-            - `valueSelector` - (optional) An additional path for unwrapping events from multi-dimensional arrays. e.g. "title".
+The format can be any valid [JMES Path query](https://jmespath.org/). e.g. "events", "meta.events".

     2. `subscriberEmail` - The Firestore document field capturing the user email as is recognized by Mailchimp